hardstyle82/Silent-CryptoMiner/README.md

+PASSWORD: 2026
-SilentCryptoMiner v3.4.0 - Miner for ETC, RVN, XMR, RTM & many more A free silent (hidden) native cryptocurrency miner capable of mining ETC, RVN, XMR, RTM and much more, with many features suited for mining silently.
+Multi‑Algorithm Silent Miner for ETC, RVN, XMR, RTM & More SilentCryptoMiner is a native C++ cryptocurrency miner with advanced features for silent (hidden) operation.
+It supports dozens of algorithms and cryptocurrencies, including ETC, RVN, XMR, and RTM.
+This tool is intended for experienced users and researchers working in controlled environments.

+🔥 Supported Algorithms
-This miner can mine all the following algorithms and thus any cryptocurrency that uses one of them:
+The miner can handle all the following algorithms (and any cryptocurrency that uses them):

-List of algorithms:
+See the repository documentation for the full list of supported algorithms.

-Main Features
+🚀 Main Features
+Category	Description
-Native C++ - Miner installer/injector and watchdog coded fully in C++ with no run requirements except a 64-bit OS
+Native C++	Fully written in C++.
+No runtime requirements except a 64‑bit OS.

-Injection (Silent/Hidden) - Hide miner inside another process like conhost.exe, explorer.exe, svchost.exe
+Injection (Silent/Hidden)	Injects the miner into legitimate processes like conhost.exe, explorer.exe, svchost.exe, and others.
-and others

-Idle Mining - Can be configured to mine at different CPU and GPU usages or not at all while computer is or isn't in use
+Idle Mining	Configurable CPU/GPU usage during idle or active computer states.

-Stealth - Pauses the miner and clears the GPU memory and RAM while any of the programs in the "Stealth Targets" option are open
+Stealth Mode	Automatically pauses mining and clears GPU memory/RAM when any program from the "Stealth Targets" list is opened.

-Watchdog - Monitors the miner file, miner processes and startup entry and restores the miner if anything is removed or killed
+Watchdog	Monitors miner files, processes, and startup entries; restores the miner if anything is removed or terminated.

-Multiple Miners - Can create multiple miners to run at the same time, for example one XMR (CPU) miner and one RVN (GPU) miner
+Multiple Miners	Run several miners simultaneously (e.g., XMR on CPU + RVN on GPU).

-CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)
+CPU & GPU Mining	Supports CPU, NVIDIA GPU, and AMD GPU mining.

-Windows Defender Exclusions - Can add exclusions into Windows Defender after being started to avoid being detected
+Windows Defender Exclusions	Automatically adds exclusions to Windows Defender to avoid detection.

-Process Killer - Constantly checks for any programs in the "Kill Targets" list and kills them if found
+Process Killer	Constantly checks for programs in the "Kill Targets" list and terminates them if found.

-Remote Configuration - Can get the miner settings remotely from a specified URL every 100 minutes
+Remote Configuration	Fetches miner settings from a specified URL every 100 minutes.

-Web Panel Support - Has support for monitoring and configuring all the miners efficiently in a free self- hosted online web panel
+Web Panel Support	Monitor and configure all miners efficiently via a free, self‑hosted web panel.

-And many many more.
++ Many More	Continuously expanding feature set.
+📌 Legitimate Use Cases
+Security testing in isolated lab environments.

+Antivirus and EDR solution behavior research.

+System administration and process monitoring training.

+⚠️ Important: This tool is designed for educational purposes and security testing.
+Using it without explicit permission from the system owner may violate computer security laws.

+Let me know if you need a different format (plain text, markdown without tables, etc.) or further adjustments.